Rheumatic Heart Disease in Children

 You can help prevent rheumatic fever and rheumatic heart disease by knowing what strep

 throat looks like and getting treatment for it.
-Your child’s healthcare provider
+Your child’s healthcare provider can

 Children with damaged heart valves from rheumatic heart disease need to keep their